HSLUDEM/DEM_Documentation/docs/source/modelling_method/gen_conv_techs/solar_pv.rst

 The solar PV technology represents solar PV installations on rooftops and soon fassades.
 It is adjusted to the available roof potential in a given municipality.

 For Switzerland, building-level estimates of annual rooftop photovoltaic potential are derived from a geospatial assessment published by the Swiss Federal Office of Energy (2023).
 Temporal PV production is represented by hourly generation profiles, which were simulated with the PV*SOL software (Valentin Software GmbH, 2025) for a set of representative locations across Switzerland and provided to DEM as time-series inputs.
+The irradiation data applied in PVSOL is based on a Typical Meterological Year.

 .. include:: ../../how_to_use_the_model/input_csv_as_rst/solar_pv.rst